Taliah Lempert is a visual artist living and working in Brooklyn, New York.

 Lempert’s work combines the two things that she is most passionate about, painting and cycling.

-For over twenty years Lempert has been painting pictures bicycles from observation in her studio, often borrowing bikes from friends, colleagues or for a commission.
+For over twenty five years Lempert has been painting pictures bicycles from observation, often borrowing bikes from friends, colleagues or for a commission.

 She has painted notable cyclists over the years including Connie Carpenter’s 1984 Olympic win road bike, Jaquie Phelan’s Championship winning Cunningham,

 Andy Hampsten’s 1988 Giro winning Land Shark and Greg LeMond’s 1990 Tour de France winning LeMond road bike.

-In addition to her painting, Lempert uses her original cycling imagery to create an array of other items such as limited edition prints,
+In addition to her painting, Lempert uses her original cycling imagery to license and self publish an array of other items such as limited edition prints,

 calendars, jigsaw puzzles, postcards, coloring books and more.
 In 2005 she began selling her work at street fairs and flea markets